La7rodectus/5th-ye-self-assessment/README.md

 ```
 - Syntax and concepts
-  - value:: 🙋 heard used
+  - value:: 🙋 explained used
-  - identifier:: 🖐️ heard used
+  - identifier:: 🖐️ used used
-  - variable:: 🙋 heard used
+  - variable:: 🙋 explained used
-  - constant:: 🖐️ heard used
+  - constant:: 🖐️ used used
-  - scalar:: 🖐️ heard used
+  - scalar:: 🖐️ used used
   - literal:: 👂 heard heard
-  - expression:: 🖐️ heard used
+  - expression:: 🖐️ used used
   - heap:: 👂 heard heard
 ```